Russell Henley: PGA Tour

 Henley won his second PGA Tour title at the Honda Classic in Florida in March 2014.
 In difficult conditions on Sunday, Henley shot a two-over-par round of 72 to make it into a four-man playoff with Russell Knox, Rory McIlroy, and Ryan Palmer.
 At the first playoff hole, the par-five 18th, Henley was the only one of the four players to find the green in two.
 Knox, McIlroy and Palmer all failed to get down in two, leaving Henley to hole from three feet for victory.
 He climbed into the world's top 50 as a result of this win and qualified for the upcoming Masters.

 In April 2017, Henley won his third tour event at the Shell Houston Open in Texas.
 He started the round four strokes behind 54-hole leader Kang Sung-hoon.
 Henley shot a final round 65 (−7), which included ten birdies and a double-bogey (ninth hole), to win by three shots over runner-up Kang.
 With the win, he secured the final spot in the next week's Masters and also a spot into the PGA Championship in August.
 At the 2021 U.S. Open, Henley held a share of the lead after the first, second, and third rounds.
 However, he faltered in the final round and shot a 5-over par 76 to finish in a tie for 13th.

 Henley won the 2022 World Wide Technology Championship at Mayakoba for his first PGA Tour win in five years.
 He won by four shots ahead of Brian Harman, hitting a record-equalling score of 23-under par.

 At the 2023 Masters Tournament, Henley finished tied for fourth after a final round 70.
 This is his best finish in a major.

 In March 2025, Henley won the Arnold Palmer Invitational by one stroke over Collin Morikawa.
 Henley trailed Morikawa by three shots with five holes to play, but Henley made birdie on the 14th hole while Morikawa made bogey.
 Then on the par-5 16th hole, Henley chipped in for eagle while Morikawa made par.

+In May 2026, Henley won the Charles Schwab Challenge for his sixth PGA Tour victory.
+Henley birdied the final four holes, including the first hole in a sudden death playoff, to defeat Eric Cole.